 Arguably one of the most important pieces of furniture in your home, your mattress is where you end the day each night and start the day each morning.
-Purchasing a comfortable, durable, and high-quality mattress really can improve your quality of life – enter our Best Mattress Reviews article.
+Purchasing a comfortable, durable, and high-quality bed really can improve your quality of life – enter our Best Mattress article.

-We understand the importance of being well-informed when it comes to the mattress-buying industry, and have worked extensively to provide you with as much information as we could find regarding the best mattresses available to you.
+We understand the importance of being well-informed when it comes to the mattress-buying industry, and have worked extensively to provide you with as much relevant information as we could find.

-Below you’ll find a comparison chart revealing our top 10 mattress picks, with some pertinent information about each one.
-Following the chart are individual mattress reviews, which go in depth regarding the brands themselves and the mattress they’ve created.
+Below you’ll find a comparison chart revealing our top 10 picks, with some pertinent information about each one.
+Following the chart are individual reviews, which go in depth regarding the brands themselves and the products they’ve created.

 |Name||Type||Layers (from top to bottom)||Warranty||Rating|